hibare/lazyVPN/README.md

 > 1. Installation process generate a log file named installLogs.txt, which contains all the installation logs.
 > 2. Uninstallation process also generates a log file name uninstallLogs.txt, which contains all the uninstallation logs.

+> For any feedback, suggestion and queries please [Click here](http://hibare.in) and click on contact at upper-left corner.